paramt/Q4T/README.md

       run: python src/main.py
 ```

+Make sure your repository is private, because your Google credentials and Telegram token is sensitive information.

 ### Reset
 To reset the spreadsheet, simply run `reset.py`.
 This will remove all questions and set the index to 2.